rahmanKhanDev/Smart_Contact_Manager/README.md

 # Smart_Contact_Manager(scm)
-This is a contact manager project under developement using new spring boot features.
+This is a contact manager project under development using new spring boot features.

 Features will be: